dhruvantt/AboutMe-Talapaneni-Dhruvan/README.md

 ## AI Usage

 I used Gemini while completing this assignment:
-- I used Gemini to help structure the HTML template, design the CSS layout, and understand the workflow for deploying the project to Vercel.
+- I used Gemini to help structure the HTML template, and understand the workflow for deploying the project to Vercel.
-- I reviewed, modified, and tested all generated code and files before finalizing the project and uploading it to GitHub.